-IBM DB2 Analytics Accelerator V4.1 expands the value of high-performance analytics.
-DB2 Analytics Accelerator 4.1 opens up to static SQL applications and row set processing, minimizes data movement, reduces latency, and improves availability.
+DB2 Analytics Accelerator V4.1 expands the value of high-performance analytics.
+DB2 Analytics Accelerator V4.1 opens to static Structured Query Language (SQL) applications and row set processing, minimizes data movement, reduces latency, and improves availability.

-In this IBM Redbooks® publication, we provide technical decision-makers with an understanding of the benefits of Version 4.1 of the Accelerator with DB2 11 for z/OS.
-We describe the installation of the new functions and the advantages to existing analytical processes as measured in our test environment.
-We also introduce the Analytics Accelerator Loader 1.1, a tool which facilitates the data population of the Accelerator..
+This IBM Redbooks® publication provides technical decision-makers with an understanding of the benefits of version 4.1 of the Analytics Accelerator with DB2 11 for z/OS.
+It describes the installation of the new functions, and the advantages to existing analytical processes as measured in our test environment.
+This book also introduces the DB2 Analytics Accelerator Loader V1.1, a tool that facilitates the data population of the DB2 Analytics Accelerator.

 Related Blog Posts